Key Points

 - Stinky odor coming from the inside of the ear canal

-Ear mites are extremely small parasites (as small as a pinhead or a grain of salt), so it’s hard to see them, but you’ll be able to see the crusty ear discharge sitting in your cat’s ear canal.
+Ear mites are about the size of a pinhead or a grain of salt, so it’s hard to see them, but you’ll be able to see the crusty ear discharge sitting in your cat’s ear canal.
 It may resemble dirt or coffee grounds since it’s a mixture of waxy discharge, blood, and secretions from the mites.

 If ear mites have spread to other parts of your cat’s body, you may notice them scratching in those areas as well.
 Your kitty will also have crusted skin and scaling on their neck, rear, and tail.
 In severe cases, you may even notice balding in the affected area caused by excessive scratching.